 The ERA offers the opportunity to apply for short-term and long-term fellowships to favour the growth of young clinical investigators and researchers living in Europe, including countries bordering Europe and the Mediterranean Sea.

 Only ERA members who are 40 or younger at the time of application submission can apply.
-An extension of the age limit can be considered if the applicant’s career has been interrupted due to childcare.
+An extension of the age limit can be considered if the applicant’s career has been interrupted due to childcare or severe illness; in any case this extension cannot exceed 2 years.

 The ERA short-term clinical fellowships are designed to enable young people to support clinical training in the field of Nephrology and, in particular, to favour the growth of young clinical investigators and to facilitate cooperation among renal centres at an international level.